Tech Tools FAQ

 - What constitutes a portable electronic resource?

 This policy covers resources that feature wired and wireless telecommunication and data services, including cell phones, portable computers (e.g., laptops and tablets) and similar devices.
 Please note that these are examples and do not represent a complete list of tools covered by this policy.
-Desktop computers, two-way radios, cell phones, and pagers are not affected by this policy.
+Desktop computers, two-way radios, and pagers are not affected by this policy.

 - What are the options for providing a portable electronic device to an employee?